Scientific Name

 How to Grow and Care

 These plants are easy to grow and are often passed down through the generations.
-With Holiday Cactus, the million-dollar question isn't how to grow it, but how to make it bloom.
+With Holiday Cactus, the million-dollar question isn't how to grow it but how to make it bloom.
 With a little extra attention during the fall months, you can have your plants blooming for the holidays.
 Don't expose these plants to freezing temperatures!
 Despite their love of cooler temperatures, they are still tropical plants that won't withstand freezing conditions.
-They like about 50% to 60% humidity, which can be achieved using a pebble tray.
-Never place your Holiday Cactus near a heat register, exterior door, or drafty window and keep it out of burning sunlight.
+They prefer a humidity level of about 50% to 60%, which can be achieved using a pebble tray.
+Never place your Holiday Cactus near a heat register, exterior door, or drafty window, and keep it out of burning sunlight.

 Don't fall into the trap of constantly repotting into a bigger pot.
-Holiday Cactus likes to be root-bound, and repotting every 2 to 3 years (even back into the same pot) is plenty.
-If you repot, use a sterile, well-draining potting soil.
+Holiday Cacti like to be root-bound, and repotting every 2 to 3 years (even back into the same pot) is sufficient.
+If you repot, use sterile, well-draining potting soil.

-Holiday Cactus can easily be propagated by cuttings.
-Pinch off a section of stem that has 2 to 3 jointed segments.
-Let the cuttings dry for a few hours, then push them in a small pot with the same planting mix as the adult plant.
+Holiday Cacti can easily be propagated by cuttings.
+First, pinch off a stem section with 2 to 3 jointed segments.
+Let the cuttings dry for a few hours, then plant them in a small pot using the same planting mix as the adult plant.

 Learn more at How to Grow and Care for Holiday Cactus.